 An effective vaccine remains the best hope for an end to this epidemic.
 A combination of two long-acting HIV drugs, the rilpivirine and cabotegravir, which would be injected every four to eight weeks proved equally effective in eliminating the virus that causes AIDS as in the case of daily oral intake of three drugs against HIV.

 An investigation is currently in progress.
 2 clinical trial phase.
 In 32 weeksThe viral suppression rates for patients receiving their dose every eight or four weeks were 95 94% and%, respectively.
 Although the extinction rates for patients who continued with the three-drug oral regimen were 91%.

 Paul Stoffels, scientific director and pharmaceutical Johnson & Johnson, said that if these results are repeated in late-stage clinical trials, the new treatment could be available for the year of 2020.

-"Despite the advances in HIV treatment, the burden of treating patients with HIV remains high.
-Injectable formulations of long-acting can offer other HIV maintenance treatment options, "he said.
+"Despite the breakthrough in HIV treatment, the burden of treating HIV patients remains high.
+Long-acting injectable formulas may offer other treatment options for HIV maintenance, "he said.

-The new treatment could offer people living with HIV the option tochange the default regime of three drugs daily, for a system of "all-the -medicaments-of-action-extended-injected" that could keepviral suppression with only six or twelve administrations of each drug per year.
+The new treatment could offer people living with HIV the change the pattern of the three-drug regimen-daily, into a "all-action-extended-injected-regimen" which could keep the viral suppression with only six or twelve administrations of each medication per year.

-The EAVI 2020 initiative brings together a multidisciplinary team of molecular biologists, immunologists, virologists, bio-technologists and physicians to provide the breadth of expertise required to move through the pre-clinical scale and production, the recent discoveries in the laboratory to the first clinical trials.
+The EAVI 2020 initiative brings together a multidisciplinary team of molecular biologists, immunologists, virologists, biotechnologists and physicians, who provide the breadth of expertise required to move the pre-clinical scale and production the first clinical trials.